What exists, is uncaused, eternal, doesn't cause anything and never changes? Logic and math and the patterns of information.

 The hard problem of consciousness is that we can only measure and observe the objective aspects of it.
-Only the conscious person can observe what it feels like.
+Only the conscious person can observe what it feels like to be that person.

-To do so, the brain must be observing itself in two ways:
+To do so, a brain must be observing itself in two ways:

 - It has to scan its own predictions and judge if there are any dangers, or ways to create a benefit;